Musical Mad Libs: All Time Low change their lyrics

 Yesterday, All Time Low released a fifth song which will be featured on their new album Last Young Renegade.
 Today, they posted the lyric video on their YouTube account.

-When All Time Low were in Sydney, Australia, Zack and Jack met with the website Wall Of Sound to discuss their upcoming album Last Young Renegade.
+When All Time Low were in Australia, they talked to Beat to promote their upcoming record Last Young Renegade.

 Read the article below.